Inside the Grand Courts

 Explore the themes in our Grand Courts displays and some of the artworks you’ll encounter.

-The Art Gallery of New South Wales is transforming the galleries that display works from our extensive art collection, including a stunning reimagining of the Grand Courts on the ground level.
+The Art Gallery of New South Wales has transformed the galleries that display works from our extensive art collection, including a stunning reimagining of the Grand Courts on the ground level.

 While historic international and Australian works remain the focus of the Grand Courts, along with a sprinkling of contemporary artworks, the emphasis is on moments of connection and reflection, and encouraging conversations between past and present, Indigenous and non-Indigenous art.